 That main character is Olaf, an impetuous young fellow, who is always getting into trouble at the factory where he works.
 He’s usually accompanied by his buddy Horst, who is even more of a trouble maker than Olaf is.
 They sometimes break the rules and are not afraid to speak out against the status quo.
-For Olaf this is due to his sense of fairness.
+For Olaf, this is due to his sense of fairness.
 For Horst, on the other hand, it is mostly just rebellion for its own sake.
 Not surprisingly, Horst spent some time in West Germany.
 Though not implicitly stated, there is some suggestion that much of Horst’s bad behavior is a result of having lived in the West.

-Olaf and Horst go and listen to Karin, singer at a local dance hall.
+Olaf and Horst go and listen to Karin, a singer at a local dance hall.
 Olaf had met her the night before when she borrowed his coat after jumping off a boat and swimming to the shore where he sat.
 When she’s not singing, Karin works in the kitchen, and in her spare time, does film and photo shoots.
 Olaf falls in love with her, but Karin’s in the middle of an ugly divorce and isn’t in any hurry to get into another bad relationship.
 From where she stands, Olaf looks like nothing but trouble.

 The young men’s main antagonist is Hütte, who publishes the factory’s newsletter.
-Hütte is an old-school communist who thinks the young people of East Germany are a bunch of privileged brats who no respect or appreciation for what people like him went through during the war.
+Hütte is an old-school communist who thinks the young people of East Germany are a bunch of privileged brats with no respect or appreciation for what people like him went through during the war.
 The person Olaf is closest to at the factory is Paul Krautmann, the old mechanic who has to keep the machinery running, and is always complaining that he isn’t being given the proper parts to do so.
 Olaf would like Paul to be an ally, but Paul’s attitude is that one must do their work as best he can and keep his head down.
 Things escalate after Olaf and Horst are criticized in the factory newsletter by an action of theirs that was meant to show the problem of pay inequality at the factory.

 Criticizing the shortcomings of the system was always tricky, both before and years after the Plenum.
 Like Jadup and Boel, the criticism here is aimed at showing the weaknesses in the system in hopes of making it stronger, but the authorities had a great deal of difficulty with that concept.
 As far as they were concerned, the system was already perfect and any criticism was nothing less than subversion.
 With the banning of Berlin Around the Corner, the state created a precedent for their approach to all future attempts at constructive criticism.
 A precedent that set in motion the state’s eventual downfall.

 Neither director Gerhard Klein nor screenwriter Wolfgang Kohlhaase should need any introduction on this blog by now.
 Besides the popular Berlin films of the fifties (Alarm at the Circus, A Berlin Romance, and Berlin – Schönhauser Corner).
 They also gave us The Gleiwitz Case, one of the grimmest movies ever made.
 They probably would have gone on to make many more great films, but Klein died while filming Murder Case Zernik, which would have been Klein’s fifth film to explore life and events in Berlin.
-After that, Kohlhaase continued to work on screenplays for Konrad Wolf, including I Was Nineteen, The Naked Man on the Athletic Field, and Solo Sunny.
+After that, Kohlhaase continued to work on screenplays for Konrad Wolf, including I Was Nineteen, The Naked Man on the Sports Field, and Solo Sunny.
 Since the Wende, he has continued writing screenplays, most notably The Legend of Rita (Die Stille nach dem Schuß) for Volker Schlöndorff, and Summer in Berlin (Sommer vorm Balkon) for Andreas Dresen, a film that hearkens back to his work for DEFA in its tone and subject matter.